Page Reviewed / Updated - May 2019

 SD also offers one Medicaid Waiver, which unfortunately is not an entitlement.
 This means that there are a limited number of slots for individuals to receive services, and there may be a waiting list for eligible applicants.
 The HOPE (Home and Community-Based Options and Person Centered Excellence) Waiver, previously called the Home & Community Based Waiver Services for the Elderly provides personal care assistance either in the home of a senior or in an assisted living facility.
 Other supports may include adult day care, emergency response systems, private duty nursing, specialized medical equipment, and medication monitoring.

 In South Dakota, the eligibility requirements for the state Medicaid plan and Medicaid waiver may differ, but both programs require limited income and assets.
-For the most part, an elderly South Dakota resident (as of 2018) must not have an income that is no greater than $2,250 / month.
+For the most part, an elderly South Dakota resident (as of 2019) must not have an income that is greater than $2,313 / month.
 This amount is set at 300% of the Federal Benefit Rate (FBR).
-The asset limit is currently $2,000, but does exclude one’s home (if owner occupied and valued under $572,000), a primary vehicle, and personal effects and belongings.
+The asset limit is currently $2,000, but does exclude one’s home (if owner occupied and valued under $585,000), a primary vehicle, and personal effects and belongings.

-If an applicant is married and their spouse is not applying for Medicaid, all, or a portion of their income may be protected for their non-applicant spouse (often called the community spouse).
-This is referred to as a Monthly Maintenance Needs Allowance (MMNA) and allows up to $3,090 / month (in 2018) in income to be transferred from the applicant spouse to the community spouse.
+If an applicant is married and their spouse is not applying for long-term care Medicaid, all, or a portion of their income may be protected for their non-applicant spouse (often called the community spouse).
+This is referred to as a Monthly Maintenance Needs Allowance (MMNA) and allows up to $3,160.50 / month (in 2019) in income to be transferred from the applicant spouse to the community spouse.
 This is to prevent spousal impoverishment.
 Please note, this explanation is an oversimplification, as there are rules governing the MMNA.

 In addition, a larger portion of assets is protected for the non-applicant spouse.
-As of 2018, a non-applicant spouse can retain up to $123,600 of the couple’s combined assets.
+As of 2019, a non-applicant spouse can retain half of the couple's combined assets, up to $126,420.
 This is known as the Community Spouse Resource Allowance (CSRA).
 The “protected share” (the amount the community spouse is able to retain) is subtracted from the couple’s total assets and if this figure is $2,000 or less, the applicant spouse is asset eligible.
 When over the asset limit, it is extremely important that neither spouse gives away assets or sells them under fair market value in order to meet the asset limit.
 This is in violation of Medicaid’s look-back rule and can result in a period of Medicaid ineligibility.
 In fact, with the look-back rule, all asset transfers dating back 5 years from the date of the Medicaid application are reviewed.
 Any violations during this time frame, regardless of whether the applicant or their spouse made them, can result in a penalty of Medicaid ineligibility.

 Being over the asset and / or income limit(s) does not automatically disqualify one for Medicaid.
 However, the restructuring of finances to meet Medicaid’s eligibility requirements is complicated.
 It is highly recommended one seek the advice of a professional Medicaid planner.